-Data governance: quixotic enterprise initiative, or the top priority of a startup’s first data hire?
+Data access control: quixotic enterprise initiative, or the top priority of a startup’s first data hire?

-That’s the question I had to ask a year ago as I started pulling together the analytics stack for Immuta — the “automated data governance company.”
+That’s the question I had to ask a year ago as I started pulling together the analytics stack for Immuta — the “automated data access control company.”
 Between all the standard engineering, analytics, and organizational work, I also faced pressure to “dogfood” our own access control product.

 It’s been one of the best decisions I’ve made as a data platform owner.